Home Phone Custom Custom

 MoA for All Manager

-Josie was born and raised in the deep south and graduated from Mississippi College with a B.S. in Biology and a minor in English Literature.
+Josie was born and raised in the deep south and graduated from Mississippi College with a B.S. in Biology and English Literature.
 During college, she worked as a wrangler in the mountains outside of Fort Collins and fell in love with the city.
 The MoA For All Manager is responsible for the Museum’s community engagement and educational duties, which entail creating, developing, scheduling and implementing educational programming for youth and adults, as it relates to the MoA For All Program, as well as finding creative ways to execute on the mission of connecting art, artists and community.
 She develops and implements community engagement strategies and educational activities that are accessible, insightful, and inclusive and break down barriers to equity and inclusion creating a sense of belonging for all members of the community.